sevenon/sevenon.github.io/bminus/language-syntax.md

 All other preprocessor directives are ignored.

-**#line** is always followed by the number 2 and a file name in double quotes, no spaces allowed in the file name.
+**#line** is always followed by the number 2 and a file name in double quotes, no spaces allowed in the file name. (this allows #line to be wrappped in an #ifdef directive)

 ```c